openjck/johnkarahalis.com/docs/permanent-redirects.md

-I am not aware of any permanent redirects (301 redirects) from this domain when accessed over either HTTP or HTTPS.
+As of 2018-01-06, I am not aware of any permanent redirects (301 redirects) which have ever been published from this domain.
+Netlify doesn't even redirect from HTTP to HTTPS because both ultimately redirect to a different domain.